Kinjal1009/StepWake/README.md

-# StepWake ⏰🚶‍♂️ - A Flutter project
+# StepWake ⏰🚶‍♂️ - A Flutter Vibe Coding Project

 > **The alarm clock that makes you walk to wake up**